vymiheev/Hazelcast-VS-EJBTimers/README.md

 --------------------------------------------------------------------------------------
 Example of initialization Hazelcast:

-Fetch cluster nodes relations and other info
+//Fetch cluster nodes relations and other info

 NetworkConfiguration networkConfiguration = fetchNetConfiguration()

-Implement new ILocalServiceResolver
+//Implement new ILocalServiceResolver

 ILocalServiceResolver serviceRouter = new ...

 ClusterService clusterService = new ClusterService(serviceRouter)

+//Init HZ

 clusterService.init(networkConfiguration);